HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 Uncertainty contributions
 ############################
 Three uncertainty contributions are tracked throughout the processing:
-   * random uncertainty: Uncertainty component arising from the noise in the measurements, which does not have any error-correlation between different wavelengths or different repeated measurements (scans/series/sequences).
+-  Random uncertainty: Uncertainty component arising from the noise in the measurements, which does not have any error-correlation between different wavelengths or different repeated measurements (scans/series/sequences).
 The random uncertainties on the L0 data are taken to be the standard deviation between the scans that passed the quality checks.
 These uncertainties are then propagated all the way up to L2A.

-   * systematic independent uncertainty: Uncertainty component combining a range of different uncertainty contributions in the calibration.
+-  Systematic independent uncertainty: Uncertainty component combining a range of different uncertainty contributions in the calibration.
 Only the components for which the errors are not correlated between radiance and irradiance are included.
 These include contributions from the uncertainties on the distance, alignment, non-linearity, wavelength, lamp (power, alignment, interpolation) and panel (calibration, alignment, interpolation, back reflectance) used during the calibration.
 Since the same lab calibration is used within the HYPERNETS PROCESSOR for repeated measurements (scans/series/sequences), the errors in the systematic independent uncertainty are assumed to be fully systematic (error-correlation of one) with respect to different scans/series/sequences.
 With respect to wavelength, we combine the different error-correlations of the different contributions and calculate a custom error-correlation matrix between the different wavelengths.
 These uncertainties are included in the L1A-L2A data products.

-   * systematic uncertainty correlated between radiance and irradiance: Uncertainty component combining a range of different uncertainty contributions in the calibration.
+-  Systematic uncertainty correlated between radiance and irradiance: Uncertainty component combining a range of different uncertainty contributions in the calibration.
 Only the components for which the errors are correlated between radiance and irradiance are included.
 This error-correlation means this component will become negligible when taking the ratio of radiance and irradiance (i.e. in the L2A reflectance products), which is why we separate it from the systematic independent uncertainty.
    The systematic uncertainty correlated between radiance and irradiance includes contributions from the uncertainties on the lamp (calibration, age).
 Since the same lab calibration is used within the HYPERNETS PROCESSOR for repeated measurements (scans/series/sequences), the errors in the systematic independent uncertainty are assumed to be fully systematic (error-correlation made up of ones) with respect to different scans/series/sequences.
 With respect to wavelength, we combine the different error-correlations of the different contributions and calculate a custom error-correlation matrix between the different wavelengths.
 These uncertainties are present in the L1A-L1C products.

 The temperature and spectral straylight uncertainties will be improved in future versions.
 Additionally, there is an uncertainty to be added on the HYPSTAR responsivity change since calibration